 “I will respect your ways,” Kor’Thank replied stiffly.
 “But I refuse to answer to ‘Holly.’
 It sounds deceptive.
 It sounds…”

 “Two-faced?”
 Peter grinned.
 “Couldn’t agree more.
 I used to joke she was Harvey Dent’s twin sister.”

 He cut her off with a wave.
 “Doesn’t matter.
-Anyways, we gotta think of a name.
+Anyways, we gotta think up a name.
 ‘Kor’Thank’ doesn’t really blend with ‘Marissa’ or ‘Paisley.’ ”

 “I care little for your sheep-minded titles,” Kor’Thank grumbled.
 Then her eyes lit with cautious hope.
 “What about Kora?”

-Peter raised a finger—he was ready to shoot down whatever crazy-ass suggestion she came up with—but then he lowered it.
+Peter raised a finger—he was ready to shoot down whatever crazy-ass suggestion she came up with—but then he slowly lowered it.
 “Kora.”
 He stroked his chin.
 “Yeah…that’ll work.”
-A slow nod.
+A wary nod.
 “Okay…Kora it is.”